Ninjin96/Blog-Website/README.md

 ### Step 4: Open The Application In Your Browser.
-After you've entered the command `node app.js` in your command prompt it's time to open your browser.
+After you've entered the commands `npm install` and `node app.js` in your command prompt it's time to open your browser.
 Inside your browser, type in the URL: `localhost:3000` and hit enter.

 Congrats!
 You should now be able to see the website up and running!